Skip to main content

 How Do Nonprofits Help Communities?

-Nonprofit organizations help communities in a variety of ways:
+Nonprofit organizations help communities in a variety of ways, including the following:

 • Child care agencies